AltStore

 AltStore is an alternative app store for the iOS and iPadOS mobile operating systems, which allows users to download applications that are not available on the App Store, most commonly tweaked apps, jailbreak apps, and apps including paid apps on the app store.
 It was publicly announced on September 25, 2019, and launched on September 28.

 History

 Riley Testut is an American developer who began to work on AltStore after Apple declined to allow his Nintendo emulator Delta on the App Store.
 Since Xcode allowed him to temporarily install his Delta app to his iOS device for 7 days of testing, he created AltStore in 2019 to replicate this functionality, which could be extended to other .ipa files.
 As of 2022, AltStore had been downloaded 1.5 million times.

+In the following years, AltStore expanded beyond its initial sideloading functionality.
+The platform was founded by Testut, with Shane Gill later joining as co-founder.
+AltStore was initially supported through Patreon contributions from its user community, and later saw increased adoption following regulatory developments in the European Union that enabled broader third-party app distribution.
+The project has also been involved in notable industry collaborations, including a partnership with Epic Games.